RoKu1/go-Microservices/README.md

 # go-Microservices
-This is GO based microservice project.
+This is GO based microservices project.